tarwn/lessthandot-hugo/blogs/content/posts/2010-09-29-how-to-flip-a-bit-in-sql-server-by-using.md

 > The ~ bitwise operator performs a bitwise logical NOT for the expression, taking each bit in turn.
 If expression has a value of 0, the bits in the result set are set to 1; otherwise, the bit in the result is cleared to a value of 0.
 In other words, ones are changed to zeros and zeros are changed to ones.

-Let&#8217;s take a look at another example.
+Let's take a look at another example.
 What do you think will happen here?

 sql
 select ~ CONVERT(tinyint,0)